 Live Literature School Residencies

-- 10 sessions with an author from our database at no cost – including time to plan and evaluate your project with the author.
+- 12 fully-funded sessions with an author from our database – including two training sessions for your staff and time to plan the project

 - Scottish Book Trust pay the author’s full fee and expenses directly through the Live Literature programme – no invoicing!

 - A full day of training for the project co-ordinator, with a chance to meet your author and staff from other schools

 - A £500 grant to buy workshop supplies, notebooks, art supplies, books and more

 - Support from Scottish Book Trust’s experienced team